 Conclusion

 IPTV offers several advantages over traditional TV, such as flexibility, personalization, and interactive features.
-These benefits have pushed cable and satellite networks to adopt a hybrid broadcasting model to remain competitive.
-With advancements in technologies, IPTV is likely to gain more popularity with enhanced features that will drive further adoption and market expansion.
+These benefits have prompted cable and satellite networks to adopt a hybrid broadcasting model to remain competitive.
+With advancements in technology, IPTV is likely to gain more popularity, driven by enhanced features that will further drive adoption and market expansion.

 Related: